vraikar-git/rsp/README.md

 # rsp

-This is the simple implementation of Rock Scissors and Papers game.
+This is the simple implementation of Rock Scissors and Paper game.
 This was developed as part of The Odin Project assignments.